megamattc/Akkadian-language-models/guidelines.md

 A brief introduction to the pipeline is found in ```README.md```.
 The more general introduction to everything is this document (```guidelines.md```), which covers each major step on the work flow, mentioning relevant helper scripts and supplementary software, as well as tips about understanding and avoiding computer errors.
 It also describes a few experimental pipeline components that I have not yet gotten to work beneficially (MO: this section still needs to be expanded).
 You should start with this document, reading through it and skipping parts as appropriate.

 In addition there are a few separate markdown files covering certain topics in more detail.
 They include ```morphological_annotation_guidelines.md```, which covers the conventions for morphological annotations in the treebank, choices made in grammatical analysis, and certain frequent data bugs.
 A similar file, ```syntactic_annotation_guidelines.md``` discusses these issues in the syntactic domain.
 Finally, there is a brief discussion of how the Akkadian treebank is meant to fit into a larger project, that of designing a metaphor detecting model using Conceptual Metaphor Theory.
-This is in ```connection_metaphor_theory.md```
+This is in ```connection_metaphor_theory.md```.

+Finally, there is a brief explanation of the directory structure of this repository, found in ```directory_structure.md```.

 ## Basic assumptions